FACTBOX-Shipping firms avoid Red Sea as Houthi attacks increase | Headlines

 A projectile believed to be a drone struck its vessel Al Jasrah on Dec.
 15, while sailing close to the coast of Yemen.
 No crew were injured.
 HMM

-South Korean container shipper HMM said on Tuesday it had from Dec.
-15 ordered its ships from Europe which would normally use the Suez Canal to reroute via the Cape of Good Hope for an indefinite period of time.
+South Korean container shipper HMM said on Dec.
+19 it had from Dec.
+15 ordered its ships from Europe that would normally use the Suez Canal to re-route via the Cape of Good Hope for an indefinite period of time.
 MAERSK

 MSC Mediterranean Shipping Company (MSC) said on Dec.
 16 its ships would not transit through the Suez Canal, with some already rerouted via the Cape of Good Hope, a day after Houthi forces fired two ballistic missiles at its MSC Palatium III vessel.
 The decision will disrupt sailing schedules by several days, the Switzerland-based group said.